School Resource Officer

 Jefferson currently has a School Resource Officer (SRO) working within our school community.
 We share the officer with Washington Junior High School.
 The purpose of the SRO program is to bridge the gap between police officers and young people and increase positive attitudes toward police and law enforcement.
 The SRO will be a teacher providing law-related education to students, parents, and staff.
 Working as a law enforcement officer for the entire school community, the SRO will use expertise from law enforcement to assist students, parents, and staff.

-The District's description of and FAQs regarding the SRO program are found below.
+The District's description of the SRO program is found below.

 School Resource Officers (SRO)

 Naperville 203 believes the foundation of all learning is a safe, respectful, and supportive school

 environment.
 The purpose of our behavior policy is to encourage positive, constructive, and

 responsible student behavior and to create an environment conducive to learning.
 All rules and

 guidelines within this policy are built on the following core principles; the consideration for the

 rights and well-being of others, cooperation with all members of the school community, and

 When a student engages in behavior that disrupts the learning environment or is contrary to